May 31 – June 9

 Bienvenidos!
-Welcome to Peru!
-Spend the morning enjoying a relaxing breakfast and (if you’re up for it) go for a run along Lima’s beautiful cliff-top bike path.
+Welcome to Peru.
+Spend the morning enjoying a relaxing breakfast and (if you’re up for it) go for a run along Lima’s beautiful cliff-top bike path, just steps from our hotel.
 Then head to the airport for a flight from Lima to Cusco, Peru.
 Cusco is located at more than 11,000 ft above sea level, so be sure to take it EASY today.
-Enjoy a relaxing morning with a followed by lunch with the group.
 In the afternoon, you’ll have free time to explore the local markets or relax in the beautiful hotel.
-Save room for dinner, though, as Cusco is famous for it’s many wonderful restaurants!
+Save room for dinner, though, as Cusco is famous for it’s many wonderful restaurants.
 Try to get to sleep early to help adjust to the altitude and prepare for the adventure to come.

 Running/Biking: Morning run in Lima (sea level)